Brzezinka, Słupsk County

-The settlement has a population of 9.

 History

 The area became part of the emerging Polish state in the 10th century.
 Following Poland's fragmentation, it formed part of various splinter duchies, incl. the Duchy of Pomerania.
 From the 18th century it was part of the Kingdom of Prussia, and from 1871 it was also part of Germany.
 Following Germany's defeat in World War II in 1945, the area became again part of Poland.